decalage2/oletools/oletools/doc/olevba.md

 ## How it works

 1. olevba checks the file type: If it is an OLE file (i.e MS Office 97-2003), it is parsed right away.
-1. If it is a zip file (i.e. MS Office 2007+), olevba looks for all OLE files stored in it (e.g. vbaProject.bin), and opens them.
+1. If it is a zip file (i.e. MS Office 2007+), XML or MHTML, olevba looks for all OLE files stored in it (e.g. vbaProject.bin, editdata.mso), and opens them.
 1. olevba identifies all the VBA projects stored in the OLE structure.
 1. Each VBA project is parsed to find the corresponding OLE streams containing macro code.
 1. In each of these OLE streams, the VBA macro source code is extracted and decompressed (RLE compression).
-1. olevba looks for specific strings obfuscated with various algorithms (Hex, Base64, StrReverse, Dridex).
+1. olevba looks for specific strings obfuscated with various algorithms (Hex, Base64, StrReverse, Dridex, VBA expressions).
 1. olevba scans the macro source code and the deobfuscated strings to find suspicious keywords, auto-executable macros and potential IOCs (URLs, IP addresses, e-mail addresses, executable filenames, etc).